road86/bahis-data/Readme.md

 ##  Setting up the environment for data pipeline for Ubuntu

-##  Install python 3.10 or later versions
+###  Install python 3.10 or later versions
 Install the required dependency for adding custom PPAs.

-$  sudo apt install software-properties-common -y
+'sudo apt install software-properties-common -y'

 Then proceed and add the deadsnakes PPA to the APT package manager sources list as below.

-$  sudo add-apt-repository ppa:deadsnakes/ppa
+'sudo add-apt-repository ppa:deadsnakes/ppa'

 Press Enter to continue.
 With the deadsnakes repository added to your Ubuntu 20.04|18.04 system, now download Python 3.10 with the single command below.

-$  sudo apt install python3.10
+'sudo apt install python3.10'

 Verify the installation by checking the installed version.

-$ python3.10 --version
-3.10.9
+'python3.10 --version'

-##  Install pipenv
+###  Install pipenv
 Run the following command to install pipenv

-$  sudo apt install pipenv
+'sudo apt install pipenv'

-##  Use pipenv shell to activate the environment
+###  Use pipenv shell to activate the environment
 Go inside the bahis-data directory and run the following command to activate the environment to install the required modules

-$  pipenv shell
+'pipenv shell'